PreciousMohale/Power-BI/Global Superstore/README.md

 # **Objective**
 The Power BI Dashboard project aims to address key business targets through a rigorious data analysis and visualisation.
 This project explored:
---- Customer Segmentation
+- Customer Segmentation
---- Overall Sales, Profit and Profit Margin
+  -Overall Sales, Profit and Profit Margin
---- Quantity and units sold over the years, months and days
+- Quantity and units sold over the years, months and days
---- Sales and Profit by City, Region and Market
+- Sales and Profit by City, Region and Market
---- Shipping modes and costs
+- Shipping modes and costs

 # **Dashboards**
 ![Sheet 1](https://github.com/PreciousMohale/Power-BI/blob/main/PBI%20Project%201/dashboard%202.png)